Hezbollah confirms its leader Hassan Nasrallah was killed in an Israeli airstrike

 BEIRUT — (AP) — Lebanon's Hezbollah group confirmed on Saturday that its leader and one of its founders, Hassan Nasrallah, was killed in an Israeli airstrike in Beirut the previous day.

-The Lebanese Health Ministry said six people were killed and 91 injured in the Beirut strikes Friday, which leveled six apartment buildings.
-Ali Karki, the commander of Hezbollah’s Southern Front, and additional Hezbollah commanders were also killed in the attack, the Israeli military said.
+The Lebanese Health Ministry said six people were killed and 91 injured in the strikes, which leveled six apartment buildings.
+Ali Karki, the commander of Hezbollah’s Southern Front and other commanders were also killed, the Israeli military said.

-Lt.
-Col. Nadav Shoshani, an army spokesperson, said the airstrike was based on years of tracking Nasrallah along with “real time information” that made it viable.
+Iran announced Saturday that a prominent general in its paramilitary Revolutionary Guard sanctioned by the U.S. died in the same airstrike.
+Abbas Nilforushan, 58, who the U.S. identified as the deputy commander for operations in the Guard, was killed Friday, Iran’s state-run IRNA news agency reported.

 The Palestinian militant group Hamas in a statement issued condolences to its ally, Hezbollah.
 Nasrallah frequently described launching rockets against northern Israel as a “support front” for Hamas and Palestinians in Gaza.